jinbow/Octopus/README.md

 Publications that used this code
 ---------------------
+**Please let me know if I missed your paper here if you used this code.**

 1. Wang, T., Gille, S. T., Mazloff, M. R., Zilberman, N. V., & Du, Y. (2020).
 Eddy-induced acceleration of Argo floats.
 Journal of Geophysical Research: Oceans, 125, e2019JC016042. https:// doi.org/10.1029/2019JC016042